Next Chelsea manager: Blues to meet Frank Lampard with Ajax coach Erik ten Hag cautious over Stamford Bridge job due to transfer ban | Goal.com

 Chelsea to meet Lampard with Ajax coach Ten Hag cautious over Stamford Bridge job due to transfer ban

-Chelsea want to meet with Frank Lampard to discuss the manager’s role at Stamford Bridge as Juventus prepare to announce the appointment of Maurizio Sarri as their new coach, Goal can confirm.
+Chelsea are set to meet with Frank Lampard to discuss the manager’s role at Stamford Bridge as Juventus prepare to announce the appointment of Maurizio Sarri as their new coach, Goal can confirm.

 Derby County head coach Lampard has long been considered a front-runner to replace Sarri and, despite the Europa League winners having assessed several options during a search led by director Marina Granovskaia on behalf of owner Roman Abramovich, their legendary midfielder continues to be a leading candidate.